Colleges That Offer Free Tuition for Low-Income Students

 University of North Carolina at Chapel Hill

-UNC-Chapel Hill will cover tuition and mandatory fees for in-state undergraduates whose family income is less than $80,000, starting in the fall of 2024.
+UNC-Chapel Hill will cover tuition and mandatory fees for in-state undergraduates whose family income is less than $80,000, effective fall 2024.

 UVA will cover the full cost of tuition and fees for in-state undergraduate students with a family income of less than $100,000.
 UVA will also cover the full cost of tuition, fees, room and board for Virginians from families with incomes of less than $50,000.